zowe/docs-site/docs/troubleshoot/cli/known-cli.md

 - `zowe config init`
 - `zowe config secure`
-- `zowe profiles create`
 - Most Zowe commands that access your mainframe environment

 This behavior occurs under the following conditions:

-- npm version 8.11.0 or 8.12.0 is running on your computer.
+- npm version 8.11.0 or 8.12.0 is running on your computer. **[what should the versions be for V3?]**
 - The computer on which you installed Zowe CLI cannot access the Internet or it has limited access to the Internet.
 Your site does not allow connections to https://github.com/.
 - You installed Zowe CLI from a local package or from an NPM public online registry